canonical/kafka-k8s-operator/README.md

 ### Storage support

-Currently, the Charmed Kafka K8s Operator makes use of a 10 GB storage mount, tied to a [Kubernetes PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
+Currently, Charmed Apache Kafka K8s makes use of a 10 GB storage mount, tied to a [Kubernetes PVC](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

 This storage is mounted on `/var/lib/data/kafka` and used for log-data.